nathwill/chef-haproxy-ng/README.md

 ### haproxy_frontend

-Maps to a frontend block in the instance configuration, and typically to one or more listening ports.
+Maps to a frontend block in the instance configuration, and typically to one or more listening ports or sockets.

 <table>
   <thead>